 - The new employer can have responsibility for all the accrued (and future) benefits of the transferring employees and if this is the case, the Admission Body will usually start fully funded on an ongoing funding basis.
 The contractor's initial contribution rate would be set on an individual basis by the Fund Actuary and the Academy will carry out an assessment (taking account of actuarial advice) concerning the level of risk arising on the premature termination of the service or in the event of insolvency, winding up or liquidation.
 This risk assessment needs to be carried out to the satisfaction of the Fund and where required an indemnity or bond must be put in place to meet the level of risk.
 This should be reviewed periodically.
-When an Admission Body, or from an insurer, or any person providing an indemnity, bond or guarantee on their behalf, any unpaid amounts will fall to any related Fund employer. - Alternatively, the new employer can be set up on a "Pass Through" basis.
+When an Admission Body exits the Fund and it is not possible to obtain all or part of the exit payment due from the exiting Admission Body, or from an insurer, or any person providing an indemnity, bond or guarantee on their behalf, any unpaid amounts will fall to any related Fund employer. - Alternatively, the new employer can be set up on a "Pass Through" basis.
 Under most pass through arrangements no pension fund assets or liabilities will transfer to the contractor's portion of the Fund.
 The contractor would pay a fixed contribution rate agreed with the Academy, over the entire contract length.
 When the Admission Body exits the Fund, provided that all pass through arrangements have been complied with, the Academy will have responsibility for any future liabilities.